OTRF/ThreatHunter-Playbook/tactical_groups/lateral_movement/remote_file_copy.md

 ## Hypothesis
-Adversaries are copying files to $ shares via the command line to faciliate lateral movement.
+Adversaries are copying files to $ shares via the command line to facilitate lateral movement.

 ## Events